near/docs/docs/tutorials/contracts/nfts/4-core.md

 #### internal_transfer

-It's now time to implement the `internal_transfer` function which is the meat and potatoes of this tutorial.
+It's now time to implement the `internal_transfer` function which is the core of this tutorial.
 This function will take the following parameters:

 - **sender_id**: the account that's attempting to transfer the token.
 - **receiver_id**: the account that's receiving the token.
 - **token_id**: the token ID being transferred.
 - **memo**: an optional memo to include.

-The first thing you'll want to do is make sure that the sender is authorized to transfer the token.
+The first thing you'll want to do is to make sure that the sender is authorized to transfer the token.
 In this case, you'll just make sure that the sender is the owner of the token.
 You'll do that by getting the `Token` object using the `token_id` and making sure that the sender is equal to the token's `owner_id`.

 Second, you'll remove the token ID from the sender's list and add the token ID to the receiver's list of tokens.
 Finally, you'll create a new `Token` object with the receiver as the owner and remap the token ID to that newly created object.